lambda-feedback/user-documentation/docs/releases/status.md

 - When an organisation uses single sign-on (SSO), ensure that the Lambda Feedback application permissions are granted by the organisation admin, even if the service initially works without those permissions being granted by admins.
 This action will protect against possible future issues, especially like the incident reported here.

-## 2024 November 4-8th: Incident related to new logins
+## 2024 November 4-8th: Incident related to new logins (Severity: SIGNIFICANT)

 Deployment of a new authentication process caused service interruptions.
 Login was not possible at certain times, affecting all users.
 Effects were between Monday 4th and Friday 8th November, all related to release b506.